-"Pendent appellate jurisdiction refers to the exercise of jurisdiction over issues that ordinarily may not be reviewed on interlocutory appeal, but may be reviewed on interlocutory appeal if raised in conjunction with other issues properly before the court . . . [and] if the rulings were 'inextricably intertwined' or if review of the pendent issue was necessary to ensure meaningful review of the independently reviewable issue."
+"Pendent appellate jurisdiction refers to the exercise of jurisdiction over issues that ordinarily may not be reviewed on interlocutory appeal, but may be reviewed on interlocutory appeal if raised in conjunction with other issues properly before the court ... [and] if the rulings were 'inextricably intertwined' or if review of the pendent issue was necessary to ensure meaningful review of the independently reviewable issue."
 Cunningham v.
 Gates, 229 F.3d 1271, 1284 (9th Cir.
 2000).

 United States v.
 Tillman, 756 F.3d 1144, 1149 (9th Cir.
-2014). "[T]he exercise[e] of pendent appellate jurisdiction is a rare event."
+2014). "[T]he exercise of pendent appellate jurisdiction is a rare event."
 United States v.
 Decinces, 808 F.3d 785, 792 (9th Cir.
-2015) (as amended) (concluding that appeal of denial of motion to dismiss was not inextricably intertwined with the government's interlocutory appeal, and declining to exercise pended appellate jurisdiction).
+2015) (concluding that appeal of denial of motion to dismiss was not inextricably intertwined with the government's interlocutory appeal, and declining to exercise pendent appellate jurisdiction, but also not deciding whether pendent jurisdiction applies in the criminal context).